SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 ### Configuring B2B OCC Endpoints

-To enable the B2B checkout functionality in the open payment framework, you need to provide B2B-specific OCC endpoint configuration.
+To enable B2B checkout functionality in the open payment framework, you need to provide a B2B-specific OCC endpoint configuration.
 Add the following configuration to your `app.module.ts`:

 ```ts
 provideConfig(defaultOpfB2bCheckoutOccEndpointsConfig);